turingschool/launch-curriculum/CurriculumPlan.md

     - Understand the necessity of faking API requests in tests
     - Implment mock/vcr to maintain test coverage -->

 CHECKPOINT - a mini individual project.
 Can you build an API?
+Could this be the week's assessment?
+And have it fill two days?

 ### Week 3
 * Maintaining State